grafana/agent/docs/sources/flow/monitoring/debugging.md

   nodes with conflicting names are rejected and will not join the cluster.
 Look at the clustering UI page for the list of current peers with their names, and check the logs for any reported name conflict events.
-- **Node stuck in terminating state**: The node attempted to gracefully shut down, set its state to Terminating but has not completely gone away.
-Check the clustering page to view the state of the peers and verify that the terminating Agent has indeed been shut down.
+- **Node stuck in terminating state**: The node attempted to gracefully shut down and set its state to Terminating, but it has not completely gone away.
+Check the clustering page to view the state of the peers and verify that the terminating Agent has been shut down.

 [logging]: {{< relref "../reference/config-blocks/logging.md" >}}
 [clustering]: {{< relref "../concepts/clustering.md" >}}